jerahmeel200/100-days-of-coding/Day-50/README.md

 # Day-49 of `100-Days-Of-Code` Challenge

-**Q145** - Create a function that accepts a callback and invokes it with some arguments.
+**Q148** - Create a function that accepts a callback and invokes it with some arguments.

-**Q146** - Show an example of a callback function used to filter an array of numbers.
+**Q149** - Show an example of a callback function used to filter an array of numbers.

+**Q150** - Describe how asynchronous callbacks differ from synchronous code execution.